elisniperdayo/uwuland/src/main/java/me/aehz/uwuland/listener/aboutPerks.md

 <h3> Global Event: </h3>
 Global events can safely be applied to all entities.

 Global events also include changes to the game that do not require an entity to function (E.g. making wood unbreakable).
+This is also why they are not called perks.